 Step 2: Categorize Expenses

 After logging your information, you should group invoices by vendor and range according to date from oldest to newest.
 This gives you an easy method of comparing old charges with new charges and analyzing whether you are paying more or less for your shipping.
-If sloppily arranged, the amount of time lost searching for documents could cost you more in the long run than the error correction is worth.

 Step 3: Determine Benchmarks